FuzzyGamesOn/phasmophobia_randomizer/README.md

 If you want to donate even a small amount to show gratitude, [you should buy me a coffee](https://www.buymeacoffee.com/fuzzygames)!

+### "I stream and I want to use this as an overlay."

+Well, that's a built-in feature!
+Scroll down a bit and you'll get instructions on how to set that up in Streamlabs OBS.
+Instructions for OBS Studio should be similar.

+If you use a different streaming software and would like to see instructions for it, use the Issues tab at the top to request instructions for your streaming software of choice!

 ## Streaming overlay setup